Test Your Water for These Four Important Things

 What is Calcium Hardness?

-When you hear us talk about calcium hardness, we’re talking about whether your pool water is too hard, too soft, or perfect.
+When we talk about calcium hardness, we mean whether your pool water is too hard, too soft, or perfect.

-If your hardness level is low, and your pool water is soft, your pool water starts to absorb the calcium from your pool plaster.
+If your hardness level is low and your pool water is soft, it will start to absorb the calcium from your pool plaster.
 This can cause your pool to become etched and pitted.

 If your calcium hardness is too high, you may end up with scaling (calcium deposits).
 These build up on the surface of your pool causing brown, white, or gray spots on your pool surface.